GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Changeling.md

  • Leg
 Each additional leg can increase its run speed by .5 yard.
  • Striker
-A sharpened point of a limb which inflicts a piercing attack when performing an unarmed attack.
+A sharpened point of a limb which inflicts a piercing attack when performing an unarmed attack and is unable to use items.
 For the purpose of inflicting a critcal hit, it gains a +2 bonus.
  • Whipping Tentacle
-This appendage may be used for unarmed bare attacks within 1 yard.
+This appendage may be used for unarmed bare attacks within 1.5 yards.
 Additionally, on a critical hit, the changeling may attempt to grapple the struck foe as though they were brawling.
+It has disadvantage on using items.